 b.
 05/06/1899 Wolverhampton, Staffordshire. d.
 06/10/1944 Dehra Dun, India.

-Corporal Elcock was in charge of a Lewis gun team, and entirely on his own initiative he rushed his gun up to within 10 yards of enemy guns which were causing heavy casualties and holding up the advance.
+He first was awarded the Military Medal, before his heroic actions in France earned him the Victoria Cross.
+On 15th October 1918, south-east of Capelle-St. Catherine, France, Corporal Elcock was in charge of a Lewis gun team, and entirely on his own initiative he rushed his gun up to within 10 yards of enemy guns which were causing heavy casualties and holding up the advance.
 He put both guns out of action, capturing five prisoners and undoubtedly saved the whole attack from being held up.
 Later, near the River Lys, this NCO again attacked an enemy machine-gun and captured the crew.

 LOCATION OF MEDAL: ROYAL SCOTS MUSEUM, EDINBURGH, SCOTLAND.